pedropereira22/EFI-Asus-EX-A320M-Gaming-Hackintosh/README.md

 **In BIOS setup you must disable the follower options:**
   - Security Boot (in this MB the Option is "Other OS")
-   - CSM (The GPU VBIOS must have be supported by UEFI driver) **IMPORTANT**: In case it isn't supported, you can try to update VBIOS, there are ways to update, just search, but do so at your own risk, I am not responsible for any damage to the GPU, this applies to any other component,
+   - CSM (The GPU VBIOS must have be supported by UEFI driver) **IMPORTANT**: In case it isn't supported, you can try to update VBIOS, there are ways to update, just make a search, but do so at your own risk, I am not responsible for any damage to the GPU, this applies to any other component,

 ### What's Working:
 - Audio OnBoard